sudopluto/video-ideas/README.md

     - why don't i play (multiplayer) games anymore

 - on hold
-    - what does the future of (desktop) linux look like
-        - wayland, flatpak, gnome and kde
     - hyper x alloy orgins lube + foam
     - ps classic hacks
     - why im not a pc gammer anymore?